Should I Drink Coffee Before a Run?

 Like most performance-enhancing drugs, using caffeine does have its drawbacks.

-Caffeine is a diuretic, giving us the urge to use the bathroom, and increases both the frequency and urgency to urinate.
+Caffeine is a diuretic, giving us the urge to use the bathroom, and increasing both the frequency and urgency to urinate.
 For runners, this can be rather problematic.
 Some runs often take place in areas where there are not any bathrooms available.
 If you have ever had the opportunity of doing a running race, you will notice the available bathrooms will always be full of people.
 The caffeine effects are kicking in from their morning coffee.

 You may also experience other stomach related issues when having coffee before a run.
 The caffeine in coffee has a laxative potential and the ability to create gastrointestinal issues.
 This means, in some people, not only will it want to make you go to the bathroom, but it can also force you to go there and then.
 Caffeine along with the pre-run jitters can cause diarrhoea.